Doctor of Philosophy in Forestry (PhD)

 |Gergel, Sarah||Department of Forest & Conservation Sciences||Aboriginal forestry, biodiversity, climate change, communities and livelihoods, conservation, ecology, remote sensing, sustainability|

 |Grayston, Susan||Department of Forest & Conservation Sciences, Applied Biology||Climate change, microbiology, soil science|

 |Griess, Verena||Department of Forest Resources Management||Resources Management; Plants and Forests; Landscape and Environmental Organization; sustainable forest management; forest management planning; decision support systems; forest economics; mixed species; near natural/ close to nature forestry; plantation forests; silviculture|

 |Guy, Robert||Department of Forest & Conservation Sciences||Plants and Forests; Physiology; Ecological and Ecophysiological Processes|

 |Hagerman, Shannon Marie||Department of Forest Resources Management||biodiversity, climate change, communities and livelihoods, conservation, forest policy, social science|

-This is an incomplete sample of recent publications by UBC faculty members with a primary appointment in the Faculty of Forestry.
+This is an incomplete sample of recent publications in chronological order by UBC faculty members with a primary appointment in the Faculty of Forestry.

 |2020||Dr. Magalhães studied the importance of tree species interactions in projecting the effects of climate change on forests.
 She designed software to predict tree growth similar to the way that Google predicts e-mail sentences.
 Her research highlights the relevance of competition to accurately simulate tree growth responses to climate change.||Doctor of Philosophy in Forestry (PhD)|